A note on torsion modules with pure embeddings: Preliminaries

 \subsection{Module theory}

 All rings considered in this paper are associative with unity.
 We write ${}_R M$ to specify that $M$ is a left $R$-module and $M_R$ to specify that $M$ is a right $R$-module.
-If we simply write $M$, we assume that $M$ is a left $R$-module.
+When we simply write $M$, we assume that $M$ is a left $R$-module.

-Recall that $\phi$ is a \emph{positive primitive formula}, $pp$-formula for short, if $\phi$ is an existentially quantified system of linear equations. $M$ is a \emph{pure submodule} of $N$ if $pp$-formulas are preserved between $M$ and $N$ and we denote it by $M \leq_p N$.
+Given a ring $R$, $L_{R}= \{0, +,-\} \cup \{ r\cdot : r \in R \}$ is the language of left $R$-modules where $r \cdot$ is interpreted as multiplication by $r$ for every $r \in R$.
+Recall that $\phi$ is a \emph{positive primitive formula}, $pp$-formula for short, if it is equivalent to an existentially quantified system of linear equations. $M$ is a \emph{pure submodule} of $N$ if satisfaction of $pp$-formulas by elements from $M$ is the same whether considered in $M$ or in $N$ and we denote it by $M \leq_p N$.
 The next family of $pp$-formulas was introduced in \cite{roth3}.

 \begin{defin} A $pp$-formula $\psi(x)$ is \emph{low} if and only if $\psi[{}_R R]=0$. \end{defin}

 \begin{remark} It is easy to show that if $\psi_1(x), \psi_2(x)$ are low formulas and $r \in R$, then $\psi_1 + \psi_2(x):= \exists y \exists z ( \psi_1(y) \wedge \psi_2(z) \wedge x = y + z)$ and $r\psi_1(x):= \exists y( \psi(y) \wedge x= ry)$ are low formulas. \end{remark}